elsame/elsame.github.io/_posts/2018-06-04-how-to-create-web-client-using-rest-service.md

 ## Step 2 ##

-We are going to use HttpClient to consume the Web API REST Service, so we need to install this library from NuGet Package Manager .
+We are going to use HttpClient to consume the Web API REST Service, so we need to install this library from NuGet Package Manager.
 Right click on the project and select Manage NuGet packages.

 HttpClient is base class which is responsible to send HTTP request and receive HTTP response resources i.e from REST services.
 To install HttpClient, right click on Solution Explorer of created application and search for HttpClient, as shown in the following image.

 Browse for system.net.http and install it.